lasersonlab/pepsyn/README.md

 Commands:
-  prefix      add a prefix to each sequence removesite  remove site from each sequence's CDS by... revtrans    reverse translate amino acid sequences into... stats       compute some sequence statistics suffix      add a suffix to each sequence
+  prefix      add a prefix to each sequence recodesite  remove site from each sequence's CDS by... revtrans    reverse translate amino acid sequences into... stats       compute some sequence statistics suffix      add a suffix to each sequence